nautobot/nautobot/nautobot/docs/models/extras/customfield.md

 ## Custom Fields and the REST API

-When retrieving an object via the REST API, all of its custom data will be included within the `custom_fields` attribute.
+When retrieving an object via the REST API, all of its custom field data will be included within the `custom_fields` attribute.
 For example, below is the partial output of a site with two custom fields defined:

 ```json
 {